City Of Hope Medical Center

 Engineered immune cells take on Hard-to-Treat prostate cancer

-Disease control Recruiting nowThis early-stage trial tests a new treatment for men with a type of advanced prostate cancer that no longer responds to hormone therapy.
-The treatment uses the patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells.
-Some participants w…
+Disease control Recruiting nowThis early-phase trial is testing a new treatment for men with a tough-to-treat form of prostate cancer that has spread and no longer responds to hormone therapy.
+The treatment uses the patient's own immune cells, which are modified in a lab to recognize and attack cancer cells t…

 Phase: PHASE1 • Sponsor: City of Hope Medical Center • Aim: Disease control